DuckyBlender/duck_transcriber/README.md

 ## Supported Commands

-- `/start`: Initializes the bot and provides a welcome message.
+- `/start`: Initializes the bot and provides a welcome message
-- `/help`: Provides information on how to use the bot and its features.
+- `/help`: Provides information on how to use the bot and its features
-- `/transcribe`: Transcribes the voice, audio, or video note in the reply message.
+- `/transcribe`: Transcribes the voice, audio, or video note in the reply message
-- `/translate`: Translates (into English) the voice, audio, or video note in the reply message.
+- `/translate`: Translates (into English) the voice, audio, or video note in the reply message
+- `/summarize`: Summarizes the voice, audio, or video note in the reply message
+- `/caveman`: Transcribes the voice, audio, or video note in the reply message in a "caveman" style

 ## Technical Details